CapslockStudios/capslockstudios.com/README.md

 TO DO:

-- add studio logo to browser icon
-- add company slogan to footer
 - add links to steam
 - add link to trailer
-- add links to all social media
+- add links to all social media (also add linkedin)